gallipolixyz/gallipolixyz.github.io/public/blogs/xss-payload-dissection-formatted.md

 </svg>
 ```

-This payload is Stored XSS technique known as a XLink Navigation Attack.
+This payload is a Stored XSS technique known as a XLink Navigation Attack.
 Also, This payload contains some elements of "Bug Bounty Writeup: Reflected XSS via CVE-2025-0133 on PAN-OS" such as `<svg>` and `xmlns="http://www.w3.org/2000/svg"`.

 1. First we have `xlink:href` ( The Evasion Strategy ), Many custom filters use basic regular expressions or lookup lists to scan inputs for the string href= "JavaScript....." is dangerous, so they block it and prefix-less href attribute is technically invalid on an anchor (`<a>`) tag.
 Hence, `xlink:href` is used here.
 Having a completely different name and identity in the DOM structure, The filter assumes the attribute is benign custom markup and allows it through, while the browser processes it as a valid hyperlink.